actioninja/hypnagogic/README.md

 Hypnagogic needs configuration to operate on!

-Configuration is as simple as creating a .yaml file with the same name
+Configuration is as simple as creating a .toml file with the same name

 See `examples` for deeper documentation on the config format, as well as `in_test` for some simpler examples.